Manjooth/IntuitCodingChallenge/README.md

 - Manager inherits from Employee
 - CEO inherits from Employee

 If we have many employees in a company in which a few of them are managers.
 If the managers are all essentially the same as employees, except perhaps that the have direct reports, then there is no need to create any new classes with repeat attributes.
-The Employee class is sufficient to represent them.
-The manager will have additional attributes such as e.g. subordinates

 ## Operations:
 ### Changing teams (implemented)